ClickCease Growing Plants Around Pools | Arborist Now - Arborist Now

 Succulents and cacti are ideal for poolside landscaping due to their low water needs, bold textures, and minimal upkeep.
 Thriving in full sun, they add a unique, modern look that complements any pool area.

-• Low-Water Requirements: These drought-tolerant plants are perfect for sunny poolside spots, as they store water in their leaves, allowing them to endure dry spells.
+• Low Water Requirements: These drought-tolerant plants are perfect for sunny poolside spots, as they store water in their leaves, allowing them to endure dry spells.

-• Variety in Texture and Color: Succulents and cacti come in many shapes and colors, from rosettes like Echeveria and colorful options like Aloe Cameronii to smooth, pool-friendly choices like Cotyledon and Aeonium.
+• Variety in Texture and Color: Succulents and cacti come in many shapes and colors, from rosettes like echeveria and colorful options like Aloe cameronii to smooth, pool-friendly choices like cotyledon and aeonium.

 • Safe and Stylish Selections: For poolside safety, opt for succulents with smooth edges.
-Kalanchoe, Cotyledon, and Aeonium add lush beauty without sharp spines.
+Kalanchoe, cotyledon, and aeonium add lush beauty without sharp spines.
 For thorny cacti, place them in low-traffic areas as focal points.

 • Design Tips: Create visual impact by combining succulents with gravel or rock beds.
 Large ceramic pots can add height and interest, allowing you to reposition plants easily as needed.